SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/add-merge-tag.md

 ---
 uid: help-en-mailing-add-merge-tags
 title: Add merge tags to your message
-description: There’s nothing better than a personal touch in business.
-To personalize your communication, you can use merge tags (also called template variables) to insert customer-specific information into your mailing.
-Learn how to add merge tags to your mailing
+description: Learn how to add merge tags to your mailing
 author: SuperOffice RnD
 so.date: 02.20.2023
 keywords: Marketing